 It used to be that things all had to be separate on their plates.
 If broccoli got mixed into their steak, there would be a complaint.
 Or, they might have loved rice and mushrooms on their own, but when I’d mix them together they’d say I’d “ruined it.”

-In the last year or so, they’ve both turned into amazing eaters!
+In the last year or so, both of my kids have turned into amazing eaters!

 I think it’s the layers of flavors and textures, and how they all meld together.